Doctor of Philosophy in Education and Human Development, Research and Evaluation Methods

 Teaching and Research Experiences

-You can participate in teaching and research experiences early and throughout the program.
+You will participate in teaching and research experiences early and throughout the program.

 Build Your Dossier

-Leverage opportunities to present, write and publish with your faculty to build your dossier.
+Leverage opportunities to present and publish with your faculty to build a strong resume alongside your coursework.

-As part of the course requirements, you will learn how to design and conduct a dissertation study.
+As part of the course requirements, you will learn how to design and conduct multiple research and evaluation studies including a dissertation study.

 The following deadlines are firm, early submissions are encouraged.